Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery

 \section{Adaptive Subgroup Discovery}

 The MCMC scheme of Section \ref{sc:mcmc} yields posterior draws of latent cost-effectiveness cluster membership, $\{ c_i^{(m)} \}_{1:M}$.
 In this section, we propose using these draws to adaptively discover subgroups of patients with different cost-effectiveness profiles.
-This is ``adaptive" in the sense that the number of clusters is not pre-specified, but grows or shrinks as the model adapts to the data complexity.
-Subgroup discovery is a policy-relevant endeavor since current CEA practice tends to focuses on marginal, population-level analyses - even if entire subgroups of that target population may be harmed.
-When heterogeneity is explored, it is often done within subgroups that must be pre-defined (e.g. among Hispanic males).
-Existing approaches to heterogeneity \cite{hahn2017, henderson2017, Athey2019} focus on computing ITEs and use post-hoc heuristic procedures to characterize this heterogeneity.
-Here, our approach is principled and based fully on the posterior.
+This is ``adaptive'' in the sense that the number of clusters is not pre-specified, but grows or shrinks as the model adapts to the data complexity.
+Subgroup discovery is a policy-relevant endeavor since current CEA practice tends to focuses on marginal, population-level analyses - even if there is significant variation in the target population.
+Existing approaches to heterogeneity \cite{hahn2017, henderson2017, Athey2019} focus on computing ITEs and use post-hoc heuristic procedures to characterize this heterogeneity across pre-defined subgroups - rather than proposing subgroups adaptively.